-Each relying party represents and warrants that it:
+Each relying party represents and warrants to:

-(1) Complied with the provisions of this CPS when using a
+- Comply with the provisions of this CPS when using a certificate or inquiring the HiPKI RCA repository; - (2) Obtain a trusted HiPKI RCA public key or self-signed certificates through secure distribution channels described in Section 6.1.4; - (3) Check the certificate assurance level prior to the use of certificates; - (4) Check the keyUsage field prior to using a certificate to confirm that the certificate usage meets the usage restrictions set down by HiPKI RCA; - (5) Validated a certificate (issued by HiPKI RCA) by using a CARL or OCSP published by HiPKI RCA in accordance with the proper certificate path validation procedure; - (6) Obtain the self-issued certificate from the HiPKI RCA repository after HiPKI RCA re-keyed prior to using a certificate to establish a certificate trust path between HiPKI RCA and CAs;

-- certificate or inquiring the HiPKI RCA repository; - (2) Shall obtain a trusted HiPKI RCA public key or self-signed certificates through secure distribution channels described in Section 6.1.4; - (3) Shall check the certificate assurance level prior to the use of certificates; - (4) Shall check the usage restrictions prior to using a certificate to confirm that the certificate usage meets the usage restrictions set down by HiPKI RCA; - (5) Validated a certificate (published by HiPKI RCA) by using a CARL or OCSP published by HiPKI RCA in accordance with the proper certificate path validation procedure; - (6) Shall obtain the self-issued certificate from the HiPKI RCA repository after HiPKI RCA re-keyed prior to using a certificate to establish a certificate trust path between HiPKI RCA and CAs; - (7) Shall carefully select secure computer environments and reliable application systems.
-If the rights of relying parties are infringed due to the use of a untrusted computer environment or application system, relying parties shall bear the responsibility solely; - (8) Seek other ways for completion of legal acts as soon as possible if HiPKI EV TLS CA is unable to operate normally for some reason.
-It may not be a cause of defending others that HiPKI EV TLS CA is not function properly; and - (9) Understood and agreed to HiPKI RCA legal liability clauses and will use the certificate in accordance with Section 1.4.1 when accepting the certificate.
+- (7) Carefully select secure computer environments and reliable application systems.
+If the rights of relying parties are infringed due to the use of an untrusted computer environment or application system, relying parties shall bear the responsibility solely; - (8) Seek other ways for completion of legal acts as soon as possible if HiPKI RCA is unable to operate normally for some reason.
+It may not be a cause of defending others that HiPKI RCA is not function properly; and - (9) Have understood and agreed to legal liability clauses of HiPKI RCA and will use the certificate in accordance with Section 1.4.1 when accepting the certificate.